RBVI/ChimeraX/src/apps/Chimera2/Chimera2.rst

 ``--notools``
     Do not autostart any tools at startup.

+``--uninstall``
+    If needed, deregister any icons or mime types, then remove as much of the installation directory as possible.

 ``--usedefaults``
     Ignore user settings and use default settings.

 ``--version``
     Print out current version.
+    If given two times,
+    then all of installed Chimera2 tools verions are listed.
+    If given three times,
+    then all of installed Python package versions are listed.

 ``-m module``
+    Only recognized if it is the first argument.
     Act like the Python interpreter and run the module as the main module and the rest of the arguments are in :py:obj:`sys.argv`.
     Implies ``--nogui`` and ``--silent``.